 This decision will not bankrupt the event.
 Should everyone request the refund they are entitled to, it will have an economic effect on future events, as well as any expansion of Kiwiburn activities.
 We are also responding to requests from the community of Burners who wish to make a gift towards the longevity of future events, and in particular support the Arts and Artists.

-Why can't you roll my ticket over to Kiwiburn 2023?
+Why can't you roll my ticket over to the next Kiwiburn?

-Kiwiburn 2023 is a long time away, and an entirely separate event.
+Each Kiwiburn is an entirely separate event.
 This would involve a lot of administration to roll tickets over and refund those who can’t attend, and we can’t predict what might happen next year.

 Our Society Membership Fees also need to be collected annually, so this would have to be managed separately in the event of a roll-over.

-Because of this, it was decided that the simpler approach would be to treat each event separately, and to offer pro-rata refunds on tickets for Kiwiburn 2022.
+Because of this, it was decided that the simpler approach would be to treat each event separately, and to offer pro-rata refunds.

 Why isn't cancellation covered by Kiwiburn's event insurance?